fjplaurr/quoteMachine/README.md

 # Quote Machine

-This is a Web app built with React.js that deliveres quotes that can be shared in Twitter.
+This is a Web app built with React.js that delivers quotes that can be shared in social media.

 ## Getting Started